 It is actually a requirement by the FTC to include either your home address or a physical address of your business in your emails.
 Not including it is viewed as a failure to comply, so it is practically mandatory to include somewhere in your email (preferably in the signature).

 4. Set Up SPF, DMARC, And DKIM For Your Domain

 If you’re not familiar with these terms, this can be the reason why your email delivery rates are low.
 They stand for:

 - DomainKeys Identified Mail.

-In essence, setting these up authorizes you in the eyes of email service providers as a legitimate sender.
+In essence, doing DMARC setup or setting these up authorizes you in the eyes of email service providers as a legitimate sender.
 I’m not going to go into much detail about how each of them works as it is a topic for a whole other article on its own, but setting them up is extremely important for business outreach.

 5. Avoid Attachments in Cold Emails

 There’s nothing inherently wrong with sending attachments through email.
 That is, if you have already spoken with that person and they are expecting you to send something over.